-Mike Headley, executive director for the South Dakota Science and Technology Authority, praised the Ross Shaft team.
-“The Ross Shaft is critical to the future of Sanford Lab and I am incredibly proud of the hard work and dedication shown by this team.”
+Mike Headley, executive director for the South Dakota Science and Technology Authority (SDSTA), praised the Ross Shaft team.
+“The Ross Shaft is critical to the future of Sanford Underground Research Facility and I am incredibly proud of the hard work and dedication shown by this team.”

-Refurbishing the shaft is just one step toward a much larger goal, said Chris Mossey, Fermilab’s deputy director for LBNF.
+Refurbishing the shaft is just one step toward a much larger goal, said Chris Mossey, Fermilab’s deputy director for the LBNF.
 “Completion of the Ross Shaft renovation to the 4850 Level is critical to support construction of the Long-Baseline Neutrino Facility.
-Thanks to the Sanford Lab crews, who have worked since August 2012, to reach this significant milestone.”
+Thanks to the SURF crews, who have worked since August 2012, to reach this significant milestone.”

 When complete, the Fermilab-hosted LBNF/DUNE project will be the largest experiment ever built in the United States to study the properties of mysterious particles called neutrinos.
 Unlocking the mysteries of these particles could help explain more about how the universe works and why matter exists at all.